Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/The Environment Model of Evaluation/README.md

 sequence specifies a binding for the variable, then the variable is said to be unbound in the environment.
 (237)"

-"e environment is crucial to the evaluation process, because it determines the context in which an expression should be evaluated.
+"The environment is crucial to the evaluation process, because it determines the context in which an expression should be evaluated.
 Indeed, one could say that expressions in a programming language do not, in themselves, have any meaning.
 Rather, an expression acquires a meaning only with respect to some environment in which it is evaluated.
 (237-238)"